Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

 >Average partition duration ranged ... to over 8.2 hours for hardware-related failures (...
 95th percentile ....
 3.7 days ...).

+It doesn't take a lot of reflection to conclude that if a network partitions, the bitcoin miners on _both sides_ will continue to operate (and hence, will diverge in their idea of the blockchain's contents).

 >The Bitcoin ledger is a new kind of payment system.
 Anyone in the
 >world can pay anyone else ... and in many cases, no fees ....
 Bitcoin